 As a community-oriented educational and social movement, Camphill communities have devoted over 80 years to nurturing the personal, spiritual, and professional abilities of people of all ages with and without intellectual disabilities.
 With over 100 Camphill initiatives worldwide, Raphael Village is proud to be the first and only Affiliate Member of the Camphill Association of North America in the Southeast region of the United States.

 What are the three programs of Raphael Village?

-Raphael Academy (our private school offering grades K-12), The Guild (our adult day program for young adults), and The Hearth (our future life-sharing community) are the three main programs that make up Raphael Village.
+Raphael Academy (our private school offering a Transition Program for students in grades 9-12), The Guild (our adult day program for young adults), and The Hearth (our future life-sharing community) are the three main programs that make up Raphael Village.

 Why is Raphael Village divided into three programs?